For the Media

 Professor of Professional Practice in Art History

 John Miller, Professor of Professional Practice in Art History, joined the faculty of Barnard in 2000.
 Professor Miller is an artist and critic.
 He exhibits his work internationally.
 His criticism typically concerns the role of aesthetics within mass culture.
-In 2012 he had solo shows of his work at Metro Pictures in New York; Patrick Painter Gallery in Los Angeles and Galerie Praz-Delavallade in Paris.
+In 2014 he had solo shows of his work at Meleksetian Briggs in Los Angeles and Campoli Presti in Paris; in 2015 he had solo shows at Metro Pictures and Mary Boone Gallery in New York.

-Professor Miller's teaching includes undergraduate seminar in art criticism, supervised projects in photography, and the senior visual arts project.
+Professor Miller's teaching includes undergraduate seminar in Art Criticism, Supervised Projects in Photography, and the Senior Independent Projects.

 The Price Club: Selected Writings, 1977-1996 (Geneva and Dijon: JRP Editions and the Consortium, 2000)